Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Very exciting new technology that I would like to study further
 		- #### Drawbacks
 			- I've never used it
-			- It's a closed platform; app can only be run by Bubble
+			- It's a closed platform; app can only be run there and cannot be exported elsewhere
 	- ### Creating a platform with common coding tools
 		- [Supabase](https://supabase.com/) as backend
 		- [Vercel](https://vercel.com/) as hosting platform